-Born and raised in Seattle, Larry Gossett has been a dedicated servant of the people for over 40 years.
+Born and raised in Seattle, Councilmember Larry Gossett has been a dedicated servant of the people for over 45 years.
 Gossett’s Council district represents an area where he has lived and worked on issues his entire life.

-From April 1979 until December 1993, he was the Executive Director of the Central Area Motivation Program (CAMP), one of the oldest and largest community action agencies in the City of Seattle.
+Prior to his election to the King County Council, Councilmember Gossett was the Executive Director of the Central Area Motivation Program (CAMP), one of the oldest and largest community action agencies in the City of Seattle.
 He was at CAMP from 1979 until 1993 when he was elected to the King County Council, representing District Two (formerly District Ten).

 Councilmember Gossett is a highly respected community leader who has long advocated for the underrepresented and underprivileged in King County for his entire career.
-He has long been an advocate for programs that help inner-city youth and reduce racial and class disparities in our local criminal justice system.
+He is an advocate for programs that help inner-city youth and reduce racial and class disparities in our local criminal justice system.
 He has also spearheaded efforts to eliminate black-on-black violence and other manifestations of self-hatred by poor and disenfranchised populations.

 Councilmember Gossett is a dynamic speaker, prolific writer, administrator and political activist.
 He has the ability to motivate and inspire people of all races and walks of life.
 He is dedicated to the cause of equal rights and economic freedom for all people.

 He is married with three adult children and three beloved grandchildren.